Doctor of Education

 - Be willing and able to demonstrate leadership in their domains of professional endeavour

 - Have a strong sense of global awareness and participate actively in wider scholarly and professional communities.

-Candidates will normally have a minimum of five years’ experience in a relevant professional role.
-Candidates usually continue to work in a relevant professional role while completing Part One of the degree.
+You will normally need to have a minimum of five years’ experience in a relevant professional role.
+Most students usually continue to work in a relevant professional role while completing Part I of the degree.

 How to apply